jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 - **Heartbeat Monitor:** Load URL, store screenshot and an HTTP archive file.
 - **API Canary:** Test basic read and write functions of REST APIs.
-- **Broken Link Checker:** Check all links inside the URL that you are testing.
+- **Broken Link Checker:** Check all links inside the URL that we are testing.
 - **Visual Monitoring":** Compare a screenshot taken during a canary run with a baseline screenshot.
 - **Canary Recorder:** Used with CloudWatch Synthetics Recorder (record your actions on a website and automatically generates a script for that).
 - **GUI Workflow Builder:** Verifies that actions can be taken on your webpage (e.g., test a webpage with a login form).